 – Colin Masson, Global Industry Director for Manufacturing and Distribution at Microsoft

-As technological advancements are made in manufacturing, companies are embracing data as a key component of their business strategies.
-In fact, according to a 2016 Honeywell study, 68 percent of manufacturers are currently investing in data analytics, while 46 percent say implementing these processes is no longer optional in our fast-changing world.
+As technological advancements are made in manufacturing, companies are embracing data as a key component of their business strategy.
+According to a 2016 Honeywell study, 68% of manufacturers are currently investing in data analytics.
+And 46% say implementing these processes is no longer optional in our fast-changing world.

 But does big data bring real benefits to the table, and is it really worth your time and money?

-For example, with the appropriate systems in place, a single dashboard is capable of detecting and analyzing product defects by type, time, region, and other factors.
+For example, with the appropriate systems in place, a single dashboard can detect and analyze product defects by type, time, region, and other factors.
 Think of how this method of monitoring would allow you to address quality concerns and issues more quickly, as you could find the root of the problem within a few clicks (instead of wasting money and manpower on traditional solutions that might not always get it right).

 Finally, you can tailor this information to different types of employees.
-While owners, managers, and C-level executives may want reports and dashboards that act as summaries, it’s likely that developers, IT staff, and analysts will want different sets of data for different purposes.
-However, while various sets of data relate to different things within the company, all data should (at some point) be analyzed as a whole, as this is the best way to determine correlations that cause issues in several parts of the business.
+Owners, managers, and C-level executives may want reports and dashboards that act as summaries.
+Developers, IT staff, and analysts will likely want different data sets for their purposes.
+However, while various sets of data relate to different things within the company, all data should (at some point) be analyzed as a whole.
+This is the best way to determine correlations that cause issues in several areas of the business.

-Know more about how big data can play an important role in your business by calling Linda Barita at 216.391.7766 or sending us an email.
-Our Growth Advisory team would be happy to help you take the next step on your journey to making your plant a safer, more efficient place to work.
+Want to know more about how big data can play an important role in your business?
+Our Growth Advisory team would be happy to help you take the next step on understanding how big data can affect your top and bottom line.